christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 "We can also put numbers and other symbols in strings: 898&*(*@#$979423" "89" //note: this is not the same as the number literal 89
 ```

-Hmmmm.... but how do you put a quote symbol inside of a string?
-Very interesting...

 ###Some Math
 Try these: